Byteology-LLC/ZapierDemo/part2/readme.md

 Easiest way to get to a new Zap creation screen from where you are now is to scroll to the top of the page and click the "Create a Zap" button.
 ![zapier create a zap button](images/zapier_create_a_zap_button.png)

-If you navigated away to celebreate your accomplisments thus far, you can get there by navigating to the [Zapier dashboard](https://zapier.com/app/dashboard) and clicking on the big orange "Create a Zap" button on the top of the sidebar menu.
+If you navigated away to celebrate  your accomplishments thus far, you can get there by navigating to the [Zapier dashboard](https://zapier.com/app/dashboard) and clicking on the big orange "Create a Zap" button on the top of the sidebar menu.

 Once there, in the trigger step, find your application in the list and click on it
 ![abpzapier app in the trigger list](images/zapier_zap_trigger_app.png)